Salta ai contenuti

 Type: boolean

-Defines whether any SSR middleware code will be bundled when built.
+Defines whether any on-demand rendering middleware code will be bundled when built.

 When enabled, this prevents middleware code from being bundled and imported by all pages during the build: